• Skip to main content

 Home » Recipes » Easy Meals

-Sausage and Bean Casserole with Spinach
+Easy Sausage and Bean Casserole

-May 7, 2020 By Monika Last Updated February 3, 2022 13 Comments
+May 7, 2020 By Monika Last Updated November 24, 2024 13 Comments

 Jump to Recipe

 This sausage and bean casserole is a delicious, easy to make one-pot meal that comes together in about 40 minutes.
 It's satisfying, comforting and nutritious thanks to the generous amount of vegetables it contains.
-You can enjoy it meat free by using vegetarian sausages!

 Sausage and bean casserole with vegetables and herbs in large white pan.

-Sausage and bean casserole ingredients
+Sausage and bean casserole ingredients and substitutions

 Use any white bean variety (my personal favourites are cannellini and butter beans) along with the bean water.
 Using the bean water will add extra protein and help thicken the sauce, plus there is no waste!